MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Detections.md

     | extend timestamp = TimeGenerated, HostCustomEntity = Computer, AccountCustomEntity = UserName1
     ```

-1. Now that you have a good detection rule, in the Logs window, select **+ New alert rule** in the command bar and then select **Create Azure Sentinel alert**.
+1. Now that you have a good detection rule, in the Logs window, select **+ New alert rule** in the command bar and then select **Create Microsoft Sentinel alert**.

 1. This starts the "Analytics rule wizard".
 For the *General* tab type: